HiassofT/highspeed-sio/README.txt

 reliable, supported only a few drives, or were disabled when pressing the reset button.

+And: this is also the first patch that supports the highest possible SIO speed (126kbit/sec) for normal operations!

 This patch works with the following OSes:

 - Stock Atari XL/XE OS
 - MyIDE OS versions 3.x and 4.x

+In addition to these OSes you can also create a patched "old" Atari 400/800 OS (rev. A and rev. B) on your PC that will work in XL/XE computers.
+Installing this patched OS in an Atari 400/800 is not easily possible, because the patch uses ROM addresses
+$CC00-$CFFF which are not available in stock Atari 400/800 computers.

+Other OSes might work but are untested.
+If you have success with any other OS please drop me a line so I can include this information in future docs.

+IMPORTANT WARNING:

+The versions with the "fast NMI handler" always disable ATRACT mode when CRITIC is set (usually during SIO operations), the other versions disable ATRACT mode when running at speeds of 80kbit and higher.
+So don't blame me if you ruin your TV, I've warned you :-)

 2. How to use the patch

-You can either patch the currently active OS (which needs the RAM under the OS ROM) or install a patched OS ROM into your Atari (which doesn't use the RAM under the OS ROM and therefore also works with Turbo Basic and SpartaDos).
+You can either patch the currently active OS (which needs the RAM under the OS ROM) by running one of the "HISIO*.COM" files or install a patched OS ROM into your Atari (which doesn't use the RAM under the OS ROM and therefore also works with Turbo Basic and SpartaDos).

-The files "HISIO.COM", "HISION.COM", "HISIOR.COM", "HISIORN.COM"
-and "DUMPOS.COM" can be found in the ZIP as separate files and also in the included "hipatch.atr".
+The files "HISIO*.COM" and "DUMPOS.COM" can be found in the ZIP as separate files and also in the included "hipatch.atr".

-The "HISIO*.COM" files ending with an "I" include a special patch that uses a shorter NMI handler (it disables atract mode when doing SIO).
-With this patch the Atari is able to go up to 110kbit/sec.

-To patch the currently active OS, either use "HISIO.COM" or "HISION.COM".
-The difference between these two is that the first one also patches the keyboard IRQ handler so that you can control the highspeed code with various keystrokes (see next section).
-The "HISION.COM" doesn't touch the keyboard IRQ, use this if you don't like the keyboard control or in the rare case where other software uses the keystrokes.
+The "HISIO*.COM" files offer different features.
+If you are impatient just use the "HISIO.COM" file.
+Otherwise have a look at the version table below that describes the different features:

+Filename                     Features
+               hotkeys   fast NMI handler   ROM-able HISIO.COM      yes       yes                no HISIOK.COM     no        yes                no HISIOKN.COM    no        no                 no HISION.COM     yes       no                 no HISIOR.COM     yes       yes                yes HISIORK.COM    no        yes                yes HISIORKN.COM   no        no                 yes HISIORN.COM    yes       no                 yes

+Explanation of the features:

+* hotkeys:

+The keyboard IRQ routine of the OS is patched and you can enable/disable/reset the SIO patch using various keystrokes.
+Look at the next section for a list of available keystrokes.

+* fast NMI handler:

+This installs a faster NMI handler so that the highest possible SIO speed (126kbit/sec) works reliably.
+Without the patch only spees up to 110kbit/sec work reliably, 126kbit operation results in intermittant errors.

+The drawback is that some programs might not work correctly with the patched NMI handler (although I currently don't know of any).

+* ROM-able:

+This means you can dump the patched OS to a file (using "DUMPOS.COM") and then program the OS ROM-dump into an EPROM and install it into your Atari.
+The drawback is that the ROM-able versions use slightly more memory at the beginning of the stack area ($0100).

+If you want to burn a replacement ROM and install it into your Atari you first need to create a patched ROM.
+Currently there are two methods to do this:

+Start one of the ROM-able "HISIO*.COM" files to patch the ROM.
+Then start "DUMPOS.COM" and enter a filename (eg. "D:XLHI.ROM").
+This program will then write a 16k ROM dump to that file.
+Now you can use your EPROM burner to write this dump to an EPROM.

+The other method is creating a patched ROM image on a PC running Windows or Unix.
+Windows users can use the included "patchrom.exe" file, Unix users first have to compile the "patchrom" in the source directory (just do a "cd src" and "make patchrom").

+"patchrom" needs two command line arguments: the first one is the filename of the original ROM image that you want to patch the second argument is the filename where the patched ROM image should be stored.
+So, for example, if you downloaded the MyIDE ROM "myide43i.rom" and want to create a patched ROM named "hi43i.rom" simply type:

+patchrom myide43i.rom hi43i.rom

+To create a patched ROM file without the keyboard IRQ handler, use the "-k" option (this has to be the first option passed to patchrom).
+For example:

+patchrom -k xl.rom xlhi.rom

+To create a patched ROM without the fast NMI handler, use the "-n" option.
+Of course you may also use both "-k" and "-n".

+Now you can use your EPROM burner to create a ROM replacement for your Atari.

+3. List of keystrokes

+If you decided to also patch the keyboard IRQ handler, the following keystrokes are available to control the highspeed SIO patch:

+SHIFT+CONTROL+S    Clear SIO speed table and enable highspeed SIO SHIFT+CONTROL+N    Disable highspeed SIO (normal speed) SHIFT+CONTROL+H    Enable highspeed SIO SHIFT+CONTROL+DEL  Coldstart Atari

+4. Technical details

 At first the patch checks if the current OS is compatible with the highspeed SIO patch.
 If it's not compatible you get an error